 Switzerland has several ARCHAEOLOGY sites.
 Archaeology has progressed in Switzerland largely due to extraordinary circumstances.
 Two cases in particular stand out.
 One was the campaign that revealed the treasures of the country’s former Roman capital, Avenches.The other was the decision in 1961 by the government to pay for all archaeological work related to the construction of the national motorway network.
 By the 1990s, Swiss archaeology was among the most efficient in the world.
 Augusta Raurica is a Roman archaeological site and an open-air museum in Switzerland located on the south bank of the Rhine river near the villages of Augst and Kaiseraugst.
 It is the site of the oldest known Roman colony on the Rhine.

 Switzerland has nearly 400 species of BIRDS.
 Bird watching is popular and there are many Bird-watching spots.
+The Falconry Galina in Malbun has open air show.
+One of the best areas for birders is the Fanel and Chablais nature reserves.
+Neeracherried is the breeding ground of rare birds such as the Lapwing and the resting place of migrating birds like the blue Kingfisher with its iridescent feathers.
 The stork colony near Selzach is internationally known as a breeding station and nurturing environment for White Storks.
 Sometimes over a hundred storks live there.

 Switzerland has all forms of COMMUNICATION including newspapers, radio, television, and internet.
 Webcams are located throughout the country.
 The country has many telephone area codes.
 The country code is 41.
 The country code top-level domain for Switzerland on the internet is .ch, the abbreviation of the Latin name of the Confoederatio Helvetica (Swiss Confederation).

 The Swiss franc is the CURRENCY and legal tender of Switzerland and Liechtenstein.
 Is also legal tender in the Italian exclave Campione d'Italia.
+The history of the Swiss Franc dates back to the Helvetic Republic.
 The Swiss National Bank issues banknotes and the federal mint Swissmint issues coins.
 Switzerland (with Liechtenstein) is in the unusual position of being surrounded by countries which use the euro.
 As a result, the euro is de facto accepted in many places, especially near borders and in tourist regions.To avoid having to translate the name of Switzerland in the four national languages, Latin is used on the coins of the Swiss franc (Helvetia or Confoederatio Helvetica) and on Swiss stamps (Helvetia).